 Paw wax is a quick, simple solution.
 Your dog’s paw pads can get rough and dry over time, which can reduce their natural gripping ability.
 All you have to do is apply the wax onto their paws occasionally to keep them conditioned and restore them to their former glory.

 Paw wax is usually cost-effective, and you don’t need to use much at one time.
-It’s also easier for dogs who don’t like having socks or adhesive paw pads on their feet all day.
+It’s also easier for dogs that don’t like having socks or adhesive paw pads on their feet all day.

 7. Keeping Their Nails Trimmed